 H1B Visa Fees and Costs associated with preparing, filing and processing H1B visa applications are normally ALL paid by the US Employer / Sponsor Company.

-The Structure of H1B Visa Filing / Processing Fees:
+Latest Updates and structure of H1B Visa Filing / Application Processing Fees and Costs:

-ACWIA (Training) H1B Fee: The employer must pay a fee towards a training fee meant to fund the training of U.S. workers.
-But if the employer has less than 25 full-time employees, they must pay only one-half of the required fee [see Section §214(c)(9) of the Immigration & Nationality Act].
+The employer must pay a fee towards a training fee meant to fund the training of U.S. workers.
+But if the employer has less than 25 full-time employees, they must pay only one-half of the required fee.

 The training fee is paid one time to initially grant the H1B petition and to extend H1B status.
 But if this is the second or subsequent extension with the same employer, then the training fee is not required.